Tanmay000009/GitHubRepoMirror/README.md

 ## Configuring GitHub OAuth and .env Settings

 1. Create a GitHub account (if you don't already have one).
+[Create Github Account](https://github.com/join).
 2. Register a new OAuth application on GitHub by going to `Settings -> Developer settings -> OAuth Apps -> New OAuth App`. <br />
 [Click here](https://github.com/settings/applications/new)
 3. Enter the following information for the application: